dave-mccollough/dave-mccollough/README.md

 ### Hi there <img src=https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif width="25" height="25"> I'm [Dave McCollough](https://davemccollough.com).
 ---
 - 🔧   Building and securing solutions with Microsoft technologies
-- 🧐   Interested in cloud-native, data, and security
+- 🧐   Interested in cloud-native and cross-platform development
 ### Tools and Technologies
 ---
 Tools and technologies that I currently use or have used: